augustohdias/terra_do_sol/README.md

 the world of Dwarf Fortress.
 This mod is a respectful tribute, focusing on authentic representation through new civilizations, religions and creatures.

+To install this mod you need to subscribe to it inside Steam Workshop (not available yet).
+This repository serves to divulgation purposes only.

 ## Roadmap

 [x] - Fully developed